-An epidermal cyst is a type of slow-growing lump underneath the skin.
-This cyst contains soft, cheese-like skin contents.
-These usually appear on the face, neck, chest, upper back, genitals, or behind the ears.
-Similar cysts called pilar cysts often occur on the scalp.
+An epidermal cyst is lump under the skin.
+It has soft, yellow matter inside.
+They often happen on the face, neck, chest, upper back, genitals, or behind the ears.

 Copyright © Nucleus Medical Media, Inc.

-Acne and skin injuries increase the risk of developing an epidermal cyst.
+Acne and skin injuries raise the risk of this type of cyst.

 American Academy of Dermatology